-Most hydraulic systems will operate satisfactorily using a variety of fluids.
-These include multigrade engine oil, automatic transmission fluid and more conventional antiwear hydraulic oil.
-But which type of fluid is best for a particular application?
-While it is not possible to make one definitive recommendation that covers all types of hydraulic equipment in all applications, the following are some of the factors to consider when selecting a hydraulic fluid.
+While it is not possible to make one definitive recommendation that covers all types of hydraulic equipment in all applications, there are a few key questions to ask yourself when selecting a hydraulic fluid.

-Viscosity is the single most important factor when selecting a hydraulic fluid.
-It doesn’t matter how good the other properties of the oil are if the viscosity grade is not correctly matched to the operating temperature range of the hydraulic system.
-In this situation, maximum component life will not be achieved.
-Defining the correct fluid viscosity grade for a particular hydraulic system involves consideration of several interdependent variables.
-These include:
+Picking the right viscosity grade (sometimes referred to simply as the "hydraulic fluid grade") is the single most important factor when selecting a hydraulic oil or fluid.
+It doesn’t matter how good the other properties of the oil are if the viscosity grade is not matched to the operating temperature range of the hydraulic system where it will be used.

-Typical minimum permissible and optimum viscosity values for different types of hydraulic components are shown in Figure 1.
+Typical minimum permissible and optimum viscosity values for different types of hydraulic components are shown below.